vinylman444/final-project/README.md

 /login - player login page

-/game - page where the core gameplay occurs
+/home - page that has a map with marked points representing a location

-/game/inventory - page to access and modify the player's inventory
+/home/filter - page that shows all the filtering options

+/home/add-location - page that allows a user to add a location

-/game/shop - page to buy and sell equipment
+/home/add-game - page that allows a user to add a game

 ## Site map